BangkitC23-PC673/nutriary-cloud/README.md

     "date_time": "2023-06-07T21:25:23.000Z"
 }
 ```
-If the ID not found, the reslut will display `Eat data does not exist!` <br>
+If the ID is not found, the result will display `Eat data does not exist!` <br>
 If success, the result will display `Eat data updated successfully!`

 ### DELETE by ID
 To edit/update data by ID. just add `/eat/:id` after the link, but without the colon sign `:`. <br>
 For example: `https://predictive-guru-387911.et.r.appspot.com/eat/1` <br>
-If the ID not found, the reslut will display `Eat data does not exist!` <br>
+If the ID is not found, the result will display `Eat data does not exist!` <br>
 If success, the result will display `Eat data deleted successfully!`